 A 148-foot (45 m) wrought-iron elevator designed by a student of Gustave Eiffel that connects the Baixa district to the Chiado neighborhood above.
 The ride takes under two minutes.

-The line can hit one hour or more in peak season.
+The line can hit one hour or more in peak season when the lift is operating.

-Pro Tip: The upper viewing platform carries a separate fee (~€1.50) that is not always included with the card.
+Pro Tip: The upper viewing platform carries a separate fee (~€1.50) not always covered by the card.
 The ride itself is the inclusion — budget for the extra charge if you want the top terrace.

 What transport does the Lisbon Card cover?